The practical guide: how to organize a treasure hunt for kids ?

 Our birthday games follow the same method.
-The parents hide the clues depending on their wants and space available.
+Parents hide the clues depending on their wants and space available.
 This means our games can be adapted to play anywhere.
-The kids will go looking for a piece of paper, from the clue given by the adult; this piece of paper will feature a riddle or a challenge to take, and once solved, they must go back to the adult to validate their task.
+Kids will go looking for a piece of paper, from the clue given by the adult; this piece of paper will feature a riddle or a challenge to take, and once solved, they must go back to the adult to validate their answer.
 If successful, they will be guided to the next paper they must find, complete the task on it and so on until the last task where they will receive the location of the treasure.

 C- General outlook

 There are a few things to consider when preparing for your game.

 Here is what is important to make the most beautiful treasure hunt for your kids!

 You do not plan a collective game the same way for 5 year-olds than for 10 year-olds.
 The choice of theme, and the number and choice of events will depend on the age of the children.